 This Seven Stages outline is informed by many authors and from extensive research in biology showing the power, ubiquity and importance of cooperation, symbiosis and mobile DNA in evolution.
 Click on each title at right to learn more about each ongoing stage of evolution.

 © Cathy McGowan Russell, 2013

-Other authors emphasize different eras, or ages or thresholds.
+Different authors have different outlines.
+They emphasize different eras, or ages or thresholds.
 Click here for more outlines by diverse authors.

 “If you study an old-fashioned television screen up close, you’ll see dots of different colors dancing in front of your eyes.
 You’ll think you are looking at chaos.
 But stand back, and you will see a picture full of meaning.
 Something like this happens over and over again as we study the past.
 Stand too close to the details and it’s hard to see anything but the idiosyncratic actions of individual human beings.
 Big history helps us stand back from the details and see the patterns.
 By doing so, it can transform our ideas of what history is about.”

 About 13.7 billion years ago, a Great Radiance (aka the Big Bang) lit up our universe.
 Within the first moments, space-time, gravity, light and other forms of electromagnetic radiation emerged.
 Shortly thereafter, the first subatomic particles formed.